balena-io-modules/resin-commit-lint/README.md

 # resin-commit-lint

-A script to lint commit messages, a valid commit starts with the title, which is made of an optional prefix, separated from the subject by a colon, the next lines may contain the body of the commit followed by the footers.
+A script to lint commit messages, a valid commit starts with the title, which is made of a prefix, separated from the subject by a colon, the next lines may contain the body of the commit followed by the footers.

 Scroll to the Rules sections to learn about the specific rules, the default